19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spellcasting.md

 If you fail the spell casting, you may choose to succeed it instead, you lose [Fatigue Points](../Player%20Character%20Components/Derived%20Statistics/Fatigue%20Points.md) equal to the difference between the result of your roll and the spell's DC.
 If this reduces your FP to 0, you gain the [Exhausted](../Conditions/Exhausted.md) condition.

-Spells casting requires complex hand movements and an otherworldly incantation to be chanted that is quite audible unless otherwise noted.
+Spellcasting requires ***two free hands*** for complex hand movements and an otherworldly incantation to be chanted that is quite audible unless otherwise noted.
 Spell casting takes time, either an [Action](../Game%20Structure/Action.md), [Reaction](../Game%20Structure/Reaction.md), or some other specified amount time.

 Remember the [Rule for rules](../Foreword/Rule%20for%20rules.md).